chrisspen/howdoi/README.md

     sudo sh -c "echo 'script.engine.groovy.inline.search: on' >> /etc/elasticsearch/elasticsearch.yml"
     sudo service elasticsearch restart

+You may also need to enable the service to start at boot with:

+    sudo update-rc.d elasticsearch defaults
+    sudo update-rc.d elasticsearch enable

 Make sure that the version of ElasticSearch matches the version of the elasticsearch Python package installed in your virtualenv.

 Then install howdou via pip with: